Some of the links below are affiliate links. If you choose to make a purchase we may earn a small commission at no additional cost to you.

 Avoiding Big Cities When SHTF

-So as you can see from looking at the map, you want to avoid the big cities.
+So as you can see from looking at the map at the top of this article, you want to avoid the big cities.
 You should try to stay clear of the 146 counties that have the bulk of the US population.
 The midwestern states that have low human population are prepared, but being careful to avoid areas prone to natural disasters, like Tornado Alley.

 If you like near a big city and you have an evacuation plan for when SHTF, you need to ensure that plan means you don’t go near or into the big cities when it happens.
 Instead, you need a plan that routes you away from the chaos and into a quieter, safer place.